chuk-yong/Alzheimer-Dataset-CNN/README.md

 https://www.kaggle.com/datasets/tourist55/alzheimers-dataset-4-class-of-images

-Exploration, Training and Evaluation of various CNN models on the dataset
+Exploration, Training and Evaluation of various CNN models on the Alzheimer dataset provided in the link above.

 1. Alzheimer-Sequential - This is the starting point.